Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

 PC Game Pass (Windows) build 1.01.0.1039, run in a one-week solo timebox.

-Scope was change-driven and risk-based: golden-path stability
+The regression testing process was change-driven and risk-based: golden-path stability

 (launch → play → quit → relaunch), save/continue integrity, core menus, audio sanity, input handover,